 LoRa has the weakest signal range when compared to the other technologies.

-NB makes use of existing infrastructure which makes it easiest to deploy and maintain
+NB-IoT makes use of existing infrastructure, which makes it easiest to deploy and maintain

-NB is governed by companies which have all been in the telco industry for a very long time
+NB-IoT is governed by companies that have all been in the telecommunication industry for a very long time.

-NB allows for two-way communication which makes it more ideal for certain applications which cannot afford to miss a message, even if this is sent at a later time.
+NB-IoT allows for two-way communication, which makes it ideal for certain applications that cannot afford to miss a message, even later ones.

-NB does not yet allow for mobility and world-wide mobility; limiting the applications which it can be used for
+NB-IoT does not yet allow for worldwide mobility, limiting the applications that can use NB-IoT.